-The requested rezoning is to be considered under the third criteria.
-The CRA Plan, West Atlantic Avenue Redevelopment Plan, and Southwest Area Neighborhood Plan support higher density, intensity, and workforce / family housing for this area.
-The extension of the CBD zoning has the potential to be catalytic to the area and contribute to the revitalization of the West Atlantic Neighborhood by providing neighborhood amenities and additional housing opportunities for diverse incomes.
+The requested rezoning is to be considered under a combination of the second and third criteria.
+The CRA Plan and West Atlantic Avenue Redevelopment Plan support higher density, intensity, and workforce / family housing for this area.
+The extension of the CBD zoning has the potential to be catalytic to the area and contribute to the revitalization of the West Atlantic Neighborhood by providing additional housing opportunities for diverse incomes and neighborhood amenities.
 The proposed FLUM designation of CC supports a greater intensity of development consistent with these plans, and the density of the proposed CBD zoning designation is compatible with and supports the land use designation and the provision of workforce units.